 To fix lumpy gloss paint, add a thinning compound to the paint to dissolve the lumps.
 After, stir the paint to achieve a consistent flow.
 For gloss paint, the thinning compound is mineral spirits.

 Here is a guide to do this:

-- Pour the lumpy gloss paint into a clean paint bucket
+- Pour the lumpy paint into a clean paint bucket.

 - Add mineral spirits to the paint.
-You are not to use too much mineral spirit as that can easily over-thin the gloss paint.
+Don’t use too much mineral spirits as you can over-thin the paint.

-- Stir the mixture with a paint mixer or turning stick.
+- Stir the paint using a paint mixer or turning stick.

 - Test the paint.

 Gloss paint coating will start to crack (or split) if the paint dries too fast.
 If you expose the paint to heat for too long, the solvent will evaporate too fast, and the paint particles won’t have enough time to harden or compact naturally.
 Since the paint particles aren’t hard or compact enough, the paint will start to crack.

 Gloss paint will also crack if you over-thin it before applying.
 Since the paint is too thin, it won’t properly cover the surface, and the paint will crack.

 To fix a cracking gloss paint finish, sand the surface with fine-grit sandpaper, apply a primer coating, and add two more coats of paint.
 If the paint continues to crack, remove the entire finish, apply stain-blocking primer, and re-apply the paint.